 Individuals at the master's level seeking to take a limited number of courses at Claremont School of Theology are invited to apply for Non-degree status.
-Students formally admitted in the Basic Graduate Theological Studies program may take up to 24 units (see pg.
-38), and students formally admitted into the Graduate Certificate can take four courses or a maximum of 16 units of coursework (see pg.
-134).
+Up to 12 units may be taken by anyone with a Non-degree student status.
+Students formally admitted into the Graduate Certificate can take four courses or a maximum of 16 units of coursework (see pg.
+153).
 Non-degree status is not available at the doctoral level.
 For advanced courses with prerequisites, non-degree students are permitted to enroll only with the approval and signature of the course instructor.
 Additionally, Non-degree status does not permit cross-registration for courses at schools off-site with which Claremont School of Theology has cross-registration agreements.
 These schools include Claremont Graduate University, the Claremont Colleges, the Academy of Jewish Religion, California, and the University of the West.
 All courses taken as a non-degree student must begin with the prefix T or B. Non-degree students are not eligible for Claremont School of Theology scholarships or federal financial aid.
 For information about transferring units earned in the Non-degree status to a masters degree, please refer to the transfer policies in the Registrar section.

-CONCURRENT OR DUAL M.Div/M.A.
+CONCURRENT OR DUAL M.Div./M.A.
 DEGREE PROGRAM